• Books

 photo courtesy Philip Greenspun

-Some of the Americans can find it unusual, but they may stay at rest, Istanbul is a city full of McDonalds, Starbucks, Burger King’s, and they may successfully avoid the famous Beyti Restaurant, in Florya (the neighborhood containing a forest and the International Airport, in the picture below:
+Some of the Americans can find it unusual, but they can rest, Istanbul is a city full of McDonalds, Starbucks, Burger King’s, and they may successfully avoid the famous Beyti Restaurant, in Florya, a neighborhood containing a forest and Istanbul International Airport.

 Restaurant Beyti, Florya, the head of states “favorited” restaurant in Istanbul